 We all grow up dreaming of a Wonderful Life.
 Family and friends who love us.
 Good job.
 Nice house.
 Plenty of food.
 Enough money to take care of our needs and even some of our wants.
-When I got married one of my friends was asked to give us marriage advice.
+When I got married one of my friends was asked to give us some marriage advice.
 His advice was classic.
 “Tim, give Terri everything she wants.”
-“Terri, only want what you need.”
+He added, “and Terri, only want what you need.”
 I can still remember his wife catcalling from the background about his bad advice.
 But, behind his playful banter was a principle.
 And the principle is this; for a family to be successful the family has to be on the same page and have a plan.
 Particularly in the area of money.
 Nothing will challenge a marriage more than how to manage the family resources.
-Continue reading “Signs of a Healthy Financial System: Do You Have a Good Plan?”
+Continue reading “Do You Have a Wonderful-Life Financial Plan?”